The Curator’s Corner

 What’s going on?

-Every month, our Curators, Jim Ferrare – Car Curator, and Chessy Ricca – Curator of Art & History Collection, will review what exciting exhibits and events are happening for the month.
+Every month, our Curators, Jim Ferrare – Car Curator, and Jes Robinson – Curator of Art & History Collection, will review what exciting exhibits and events are happening for the month.

 keeping you up to date on what is going on AT THE ELLIOTT!